alexhegit/NNparser/readme.md

 4.  one stage detection: ssd_mobilenet, ssd_r34

 5. Others Models can also be imported, as long as a input tensor is provided  with the model.
-Please refer to **Section 4, example** **3** for details.
+Please refer to **Section 4** for details.

 ### 2.2.
 Tensorflow version: keras2table